-The Company evaluated the Roche territory activities under ASC 606 and identified one material promise associated with manufacturing activities related to development and commercial supply of pralsetinib in the Roche territory for up to 24 months.
-Given that Roche is not obligated to purchase any minimum amount or quantities of the development and commercial supply from the Company, the Company concluded that, for the purpose of ASC 606, the provision of manufacturing activities related to development and commercial supply of pralsetinib in Roche territory was an option but not a performance obligation of the Company at the inception of the Roche collaboration agreement and will be accounted for if and when exercised.
+The Company evaluated the Roche Territory activities under ASC 606 and identified one material promise associated with manufacturing activities related to development and commercial supply of pralsetinib in the Roche Territory for up to 24 months.
+Given that Roche is not obligated to purchase any minimum amount or quantities of the development and commercial supply from the Company, the Company concluded that, for the purpose of ASC 606, the provision of manufacturing activities related to development and commercial supply of pralsetinib in Roche Territory was an option but not a performance obligation of the Company at the inception of the Roche collaboration agreement and will be accounted for if and when exercised.
 The Company also concluded that there is no separate material right in connection with the development and commercial supply of pralsetinib, as the expected pricing was not issued at a significant and incremental discount.
 Therefore, the manufacturing activities were excluded as performance obligations at the outset of the arrangement.
-Additionally, the Company is entitled to sales milestones and royalties from Roche upon future sales of pralsetinib in the Roche territory, and revenue are recognized when the related sales occur.
-Costs that are incurred associated with the Roche territory activities are reimbursable from Roche and are recognized as revenue.
+Additionally, the Company is entitled to sales milestones and royalties from Roche upon future sales of pralsetinib in the Roche Territory, and the revenue is recognized when the related sales occur.
+Costs that are incurred associated with the Roche Territory activities are reimbursable from Roche and are recognized as revenue.

 For the purposes of ASC 606, the transaction price of the Roche collaboration agreement at the outset of the arrangement was determined to be \$695.7 million, which consisted of the upfront cash payment of \$675.0 million and the \$20.7 million premium on the sale of common stock to Roche Holdings, which was allocated to the performance obligation related to the pralsetinib licenses.
-Through September 30, 2022, the Company has achieved an aggregate of \$105.0 million in specified regulatory and commercialization milestones and added the \$105.0 million to the estimated transaction price of the Roche pralsetinib agreement.
-The other potential milestone payments that the Company is eligible to receive under the Roche pralsetinib agreement have been excluded from the transaction price, as all the remaining milestone amounts were fully constrained based on the probability of achievement.
-The Company will reevaluate the transaction price at the end of each reporting period and as uncertain events are resolved or other changes in circumstances occur, and if necessary, the Company will adjust its estimate of the transaction price, and any addition to the transaction price would be recognized as revenue when it becomes probable that inclusion would not lead to a significant revenue reversal.
+Through March 31, 2023, the Company has achieved an aggregate of \$105.0 million in specified regulatory and commercialization milestones and added the \$105.0 million to the estimated transaction price of the Roche pralsetinib agreement.

-The following table summarizes revenue recognized under the Roche pralsetinib collaboration during the three and nine months ended September 30, 2022 and 2021 (in thousands):
+The following table summarizes revenue recognized under the Roche pralsetinib collaboration during the three months ended March 31, 2023 and 2022 (in thousands):

-Three Months Ended Nine Mor ths l Ended
+Three Months Ended

-September 30, Septem 30,
+March 31,

-2022 2021 2022 2021
+2023 2022

 Manufacturing and research and development services related to

-ex-US territory-specific activities \$ 3,971 \$ 856 \$ 4,663 \$ 4,539
+ex-US territory-specific activities \$ 127 \$ 656

-Royalty revenue 311 910
+Royalty revenue 437 286

-Total Roche pralsetinib collaboration revenue \$ 4,282 \$ 856 \$ 5,573 \$ 4,539
+Total Roche pralsetinib collaboration revenue \$ 564 \$ 942